jojo58fr/ccsrch/README.md

 This application is licensed under the GNU General Public License (see below & COPYING).

-This project is a fork of CCSRCH as maintained by Mike Beekey at: http://sourceforge.net/projects/ccsrch/ - it is based on the last version released (1.0.3) which was released in August 2007.
+This project is a fork of CCSRCH as maintained by Adam Caudill at: https://github.com/adamcaudill/ccsrch - it is based on the last version released (1.0.9) which was released in Jan 2, 2017.

 ### Using CCSRCH